 We have shared both the sad moments and the happier times from our lives.
 From time

 to time there has been the need for reassurance or a few tears.
 But I hope I also made a few of you laugh!

 We are delighted to welcome:

-Dr. Oliver Maddison who is with us for two days per week on a Monday, Tuesday and Wednesday.
+Dr. Oliver Maddison who is with us for three days per week on a Monday, Tuesday and Wednesday.

 Dr. Annie Sturge has just completed her GP training and is with us as a salaried GP working Tuesday (am only), Wednesday & Thursday.

 Dr. Dimitri Patel is our new GP registrar, supervised by Dr. Bird.